Anthropology

 neuroscience: "Explores biological correlates of moral choice",

-caveat: "Natural sciences describe how, theology explains why"
+caveat: "Natural sciences describe how, theology explains why and who"

 };